Rud156/ShooterGame/README.md

 # Top Down Third Person Game

 ## TODOs (Current)
-- [ ]  Type 5 - Engineer (Killjoy)
+- [ ] Switch to new Unity Input system
-    - [X]  Ability Primary - Place a Turret that deals damage
-    - [X]  Ability Secondary - Grenade Cluster that also stuns enemies a small amount
-    - [X]  Ability Tertiary - Gibraltar shield from Apex
-    - [ ]  Ability Ultimate - Allies get a movement speed buff and a protective shield around them

 ## TODOs (Future)
 ### All characters heals HP when not in combat after sometime.
-- [ ] Switch to new Unity Input system
 - [ ] Make a Global Controller to handle effects like changing everyone's timings and giving shields and stuff...
 - [ ] Add Damage and Health Systems (Both must be modifiable by effects)
 - [ ] Use UIToolkit to make the UI